hashicorp/terraform-provider-aws/website/docs/r/cloudformation_resource.html.markdown

 The following arguments are optional:

 * `role_arn` - (Optional) Amazon Resource Name (ARN) of the IAM Role to assume for operations.
-* `schema` - (Optional) JSON of the CloudFormation resource type schema.
+* `schema` - (Optional) JSON of the CloudFormation resource type schema which is used for plan time validation where possible.
 Automatically fetched if not provided.
+In large scale environments with multiple resources using the same `type_name`, it is recommended to fetch the schema once via the [`aws_cloudformation_type` data source](/docs/providers/aws/d/cloudformation_type.html) and use this argument to reduce `DescribeType` API operation throttling.
 This value is marked sensitive only to prevent large plan differences from showing.

 ## Attributes Reference